Saturday, 14 September 2013

 It is now four years since I was able to enter into my mother's house, the third of the homes in my adult life that I did not choose.
 The flat in south London and the one on the southern outskirts on the far outskirts of the south bank at Lisbon area came to me easily, they were in rough but pastoral city areas that appealed to me, and I loved them both, and was sad to get rid of them when the time came.

 But my house in Altura was an enormous struggle to acquire.
 The streets surrounding it are hot, harsh and still.
-Although the place is a refuge, and although it is very large and even beautiful in its run-down way, I cannot help hating it.
+Although this home is a refuge, and although it is very large and even beautiful in its run-down way, I cannot help hating it.
 Pray God I do not live here for ever.
 In fact, I could not do so.
 I would have no money and die before my time.
 No one here would lift a finger to help me if I was without money.

 The psychology of the Portuguese is a complex business.
 But these people have never been, like the Italians, the spoiled darlings of the Northern Europeans, gleefully living up to every clearly-understood cliche about themselves.
 Because they have not been loved, they cannot love in return, even though it is in their instinct to do so.
 They are not an unfriendly people, but they are not friendly either.
 Their attitude is a sort of blank, hidden, if necessary, under sympathetic words.
 And a deep sadness lies over this country of neglect and shame.
 The sun shines, but not in people's hearts.

 At the cafes I frequent I am served in near silence.
 The person serving turns away immediately I approach and does not return my initial greeting.
 Five minutes are allowed to pass before taking my order.
-I see a sign in one café that says, "In this establishment, people enter, order, pay and leave".
+I see a sign in one café that says, "In this establishment, people enter, order, pay and leave."
 But it also takes five minutes for them to allow me to pay at that café.
 If I settle the bill there with sufficient humility, my final salutation will be returned before the person quickly looks elsewhere.

 Well, Charles, is it you that wants love?
 Is that delicious cheese sandwich not enough?
 Can you help them in their profitable drugs business?

-The said business is conducted partly on the beach just to the east of the illegally 12-storied hotel, which is owned by Miguel Madureira Celorico.
-This is the beach of Cabeço, found on land bought by the Angolan dictator for a golf course and luxury villas that were never completed and which is therefore now turned over to nocturnal landings when all the lights go out here in the last hour of darkness.
+The said business is conducted partly on the beach just to the east of the illegally 12-storied hotel, owned by Miguel Madureira Celorico.
+This is the beach of Cabeço, situated on land bought by the Angolan dictator for a golf course and luxury villas that were never completed and which is therefore now turned over to nocturnal landings when all the lights go out here in the last hour of darkness.
 Or it is conducted from the beach just to the west.
 Or, just beyond the Praia Verde to the east, there is the Ricocu ("Rich Arse") beach, totally deserted and the private property of a rich and distinguished but mafioso family.

 Oh, well, Charlie, aren't your research skills, aided by your excellent knowledge of Portuguese, brilliant?
 I'm proud of you for finding all that out!

 And, if you don't like the drug-importing Portuguese, perhaps you prefer the Germans and Dutch dealers who are waiting to receive the goods when it grows light by the caravan park or near the mysterious gently-rumbling huts by the hotel with barred windows and surrounded by barbed wire?
 Or perhaps you like the Bulgarians who work in the orange fields by day and deal and fight in the evening, handsome and friendly with their dagger faces?
-But you surely can't prefer the Spaniards, even more adept with the drugs, who bang the food down on the table and flounce off with a metaphorical click of castanets, which your own sombre and preoccupied people would never do?
+But you surely can't prefer the Spaniards, even more adept with the drugs than the Portuguese, who bang the food down on the table and flounce off with a metaphorical click of castanets, which your own sombre and preoccupied people would never do?

 And, anyway, does it really matter that Altura, where a surprising number of people seem suddenly to lapse from Portuguese into Italian, is more an international criminal organisation than it is a place?
-Does it matter that the inhabitants loathe me, a homosexual yet strangely triumphant stranger in their midst, endlessly coming up with pert replies to their unpleasant demands, or marching past with trousers falling down and carrying huge bags of shopping?
+Does it matter that the inhabitants loathe me, a homosexual yet strangely triumphant stranger in their midst, endlessly coming up with pert replies to their unpleasant questions, or marching past with trousers falling down and carrying huge bags of shopping?
 Should I even worry if this is the chief Portuguese base of the Neapolitan Camorra?

 For there is another side to the coin of my almost total failure to click with these morose human beings.
 It lies in the attitude of contempt and barely concealed hostility which I am able to unleash at any time and which contributes to the atmosphere of luxuriant solitude I am able to maintain at my house.
 I will give just one example of this.

-I mentioned in a previous post that a neighbour called Josefa (not a Portuguese, a Galician) had offered some years ago to do my washing for the same price I would pay if I took it to the launderette.
+I mentioned in a previous post that a neighbour called Josefa (not a Portuguese, a Galician) offered some years ago to do my washing for the same price I would pay if I took it to the launderette.
 That price was Eight Euros Fifty.
 For a while Josefa did the washing at this price, then it became ten and, finally, by degrees, it became twenty Euros, however large or small the bag, or bags, of washing I gave her.

-When my mother was alive, and suffering from Alzheimer, Josefa had given her a lot of free help, and her Portuguese husband António acquiesced in this, while not approving of it.
+When my mother was alive, and suffering from Alzheimer, Josefa gave her a lot of free help, and her Portuguese husband António acquiesced in this, while not approving of it.
 Later the couple were friendly and welcoming during the long years I was struggling to get the house, and since I have had it they have also been quite kind, being willing, for instance, to pay bills on my behalf when I am abroad, on supply of the money.
 They have usually, but not always, been scrupulous in repaying any change that was due to me.
 I have innumerable times visited their excellent, overpriced and totally empty restaurant in the nearby town of Monte Gordo.
-Recently I was able to negotiate a standard price of seventeen Euros for a simple meal: vegetable pancake with potatoes, a glass of wine, a bottle of water, and a small coffee, served with usual hostility and occasional affability by António.
+Recently I was able to negotiate a standard price of seventeen Euros for a simple meal: vegetable pancake with potatoes, a glass of wine, a bottle of water, and a small coffee, served with habitual hostility and occasional affability by António.

 I once liked them, or at least her, but not now.
 During the "quiet time", I started to kick up rough about the price of the washing.
 Josefa was hurt, self-righteous and adamant.
 She began appearing more and more often and earlier and earlier in the morning, first to collect the dirty clothes, and then to deliver them in many instalments, plonking them down on a chest by the door where I had created a decorative display of treasures from my travels.
 Then she would slam the door from the outside before I could close it myself.
 I was handing her the note of twenty in grimmer and grimmer silence.